-Real Racing 2 review
+Real Racing 2 full review

 The original Real Racing set the standard for racing games on iPhone and iPod touch – a very high standard.
 Real Racing 2 manages to raise the bar even further to bring you possibly the best racing game available for iOS so far.